How To Add A Link Section To WordPress

 http://wordpress.org/plugins/link-manager

-The Link Manager plugin restores the default Link Manager, even if you upgrade WordPress to a later version or remove all of your current links.
+This plugin displays the built-in Link Manager, even if you update WordPress to a later version or remove all of your existing links.

 Simple Links